chinesedfan/cortex-neuron-builder/README.md

   - pkg: mixed package json format of project
   - targetVersion: target version to build
   - cwd: current working directory
+  - changedFile: the file has been changed.
+If it has no relations with the parsing file, an `ENOTNEEDBUILD` error will be thrown.
   - allowNotInstalled

 - file `Path` the parsing file